Olivia Newton-John has died aged 73

 “Olivia has been a symbol of triumphs and hope for over 30 years sharing her journey with breast cancer.
 Her healing inspiration and pioneering experience with plant medicine continues with the Olivia Newton-John Foundation Fund, dedicated to researching plant medicine and cancer.”

-Newton-John overcame her original cancer diagnosis in 1992.
+The singer overcame her original cancer diagnosis in 1992.
 She was in remission until 2013, when she was diagnosed again with the disease.
-In 2017, she postponed tour dates after announcing her breast cancer had returned.
+In 2017, she announced her breast cancer had returned ahead of a concert tour.

 In the same year, she represented the UK in the Eurovision Song Contest with the track ‘Long Live Love’ where she finished fourth behind ABBA’s winning track ‘Waterloo’ for Sweden.

+Newton-John’s other notable tracks include ‘Physical’, ‘Let Me Be There’, ‘If You Love Me’ and her cover of Bob Dylan’s ‘If Not For You’.

-She’s perhaps best known for playing Sandy Olsson in 1978 musical Grease, starring opposite John Travolta.
-She is noted for her performances in tracks ‘Summer Nights’ and ‘You’re The One That I Want’ – which is still one of the best-selling singles of all time.
+She’s perhaps best known for her role as Sandy Olsson in 1978 musical Grease, starring opposite John Travolta.
+She is noted for her vocal performances in tracks ‘Summer Nights’ and ‘You’re The One That I Want’ – which is still one of the best-selling singles of all time.

-Travolta, who played Danny Zuko in Grease, paid tribute on Instagram, writing: “My dearest Olivia, you made all of our lives so much better.
+Travolta, who played Danny Zuko in Grease, paid tribute to the star on Instagram, writing: “My dearest Olivia, you made all of our lives so much better.
 Your impact was incredible.
 I love you so much.

 “We will see you down the road and we will all be together again.
 Yours from the first moment I saw you and forever!
 Your Danny, your John!”